 The satellite boosts the signal and sends it back down to Earth from its transmitter dish (red) to

 a receiving dish somewhere else on Earth (yellow).
 Since the whole process happens using radio waves, which travel at the speed of light, a "satellite relay" of this kind usually takes no more than a few seconds, at most.
 The various transmitters and receivers on the satellite

 and on Earth are examples of antennas.

-What's inside them?
+What's inside a satellite?

 These are amazingly complex and expensive machines with tons of electronic bits